How wearing masks will change us

 But then Khamal is, she tells me, an exceptionally smiley person.

-It is, clearly, possible to communicate with our faces covered.
-Vast swathes of the world have been doing it for years.
+It is possible to communicate with our faces covered.
+Vast swaths of the world have been doing it for years.

-In 1910, a vicious respiratory illness called Manchurian Plague ravaged northeastern China.
-Most experts were pretty sure the disease was spread by rats, but Wu Lien-teh, the young doctor who’d been put in charge of China’s plague response had another idea: the disease, he argued, was spread through droplets in the air.
-This, according to medical anthropologist Christos Lynteris, was “heresy,” but it was also right, and in an attempt to keep the disease contained, Wu began turning existing surgical masks into “easy-to-wear protective devices,” mainly for doctors, nurses, and patients.
+In 1910, a respiratory illness called the Manchurian Plague ravaged northeastern China.
+Most experts were pretty sure the disease was spread by rats, but Wu Lien-teh, the young doctor who’d been put in charge of China’s plague response, had another idea: The disease, he argued, was spread through droplets in the air.
+This, according to medical anthropologist Christos Lynteris, was “heresy,” but it was also right.
+In an attempt to keep the disease contained, Wu began turning existing surgical masks into “easy-to-wear protective devices,” mainly for doctors, nurses, and patients.

 People were skeptical, until a doctor who’d refused to wear one died.
 And then, as Lynteris tells it, people changed their minds.
 The masks — which look more or less like modern surgical masks — became symbols of modernity and reason and good hygiene, proof that China was “trailblazing ahead of Western medicine.”
 (The dead doctor had been French.)

-It wasn’t until the first wave of Spanish flu hit the US in 1918, though, that anti-epidemic masking went mainstream, explains Mitsutoshi Horii, a sociology professor at Japan’s Shumei University who is based in the UK.
+It wasn’t until the first wave of the 1918 Spanish flu hit the US, though, that anti-epidemic masking went mainstream, explains Mitsutoshi Horii, a sociology professor at Japan’s Shumei University who is based in the UK.
 Regular people wore them.
 Health authorities mandated them.
-Protestors objected to them, citing their constitutional rights.
+Protesters objected to them, citing their constitutional rights.

 And then, for reasons that are somewhat hard to pinpoint, the histories diverge.
 In the US, mask use fizzled out.
-In China, as in much of East Asia, masks stayed.
+In China, as in much of East Asia, masks remained.

-Horii, who studies mask use in Japan specifically, says that at least there, their widespread acceptance emerged — ironically — amid a major push to Westernize the country in the 1920s.
+Horii, who studies mask use in Japan specifically, says that their widespread acceptance in the country emerged — ironically — amid a major push to westernize Japan in the 1920s.
 The folk rituals people used to perform, the ones that allowed them some feeling of control over uncontrollable situations — outbreaks of disease, for example — were now banned.
 “People didn’t know what to do,” Horii says.
 “They had their own practices that they used to do, but now they’re not allowed to do it.”
 There was an opening.
 Masks were something they could do, a ritual of modern science.

-It’s not that everyone loved masks immediately: a common theme in medical mask history is that nobody anywhere loves medical masks.
-“So many people ridiculed mask wearing in the beginning,” he says.
+It’s not that everyone loved masks immediately: A common theme in medical mask history is that nobody anywhere loves medical masks.
+“So many people ridiculed mask-wearing in the beginning,” he says.
 They looked weird.
 They were a sign of weakness.
 Why did healthy people need to wear masks?
-But masks are actionable.“By putting on a mask,” he tells me, “people feel a sense of control over the situation.”
-And so for the next several decades, masks cycled in and out of favor in Japan, “always there, in the background,” mostly enlisted to help prevent flu.
+But masks are actionable.
+“By putting on a mask,” he tells me, “people feel a sense of control over the situation.”
+And so for the next several decades, masks cycled in and out of favor in Japan, “always there, in the background,” mostly enlisted to help prevent the flu.

-And then came SARS, and with it, the beginning of modern mask history.
-The epidemic, which was concentrated in East Asia in 2002 and 2003 “led to the massive adoption of face masks as personal anti-viral protection” in the region, writes Lynteris.
-Before SARS, anthropologist Judy Yuen-man Siu told the Atlantic, masks were uncommon in Hong Kong, where she is based; now, she says, they’ve been “widely adopted,” both as a medical strategy and a social symbol.
-When the novel coronavirus broke out this winter, there wasn’t even a question: yes, masks, of course.
+And then came SARS, and with it the beginning of modern mask history.
+The epidemic, which was concentrated in East Asia in 2002 and 2003, “led to the massive adoption of face masks as personal anti-viral protection” in the region, writes Lynteris.
+Before SARS, anthropologist Judy Yuen-man Siu told the Atlantic that masks were uncommon in Hong Kong, where she is based; now, she says, they’ve been “widely adopted,” both as a medical strategy and a social symbol.
+When the novel coronavirus broke out, there wasn’t even a question: Yes, masks, of course.

 In the US, many of us are still adapting to navigating public life without our chins, and one result of this is that masks have not yet matured into the fabric of American life.
-Since the CDC began advising Americans to wear them, it has only been nine weeks.
+It has only been nine week since the CDC began advising Americans to wear them.

 Or, at least, it used to.
-Now, that is changing, but not everywhere, not evenly, and not all at once.
+Now that is changing, but not everywhere, not evenly, and not all at once.
 As a result, masks themselves have become a form of communicative shorthand.
-There is, of course, the obvious: as masks have become a “flashpoint in the virus culture wars,” wearing one or not wearing one become a very visible indicator of what kind of person you at least think you are.
-They are a tangible acknowledgement that we are all living amidst the same disaster, and we care, and we’re trying.
+There is, of course, the obvious: As masks have become a “flashpoint in the virus culture wars,” wearing one or not wearing one becomes a very visible indicator of what kind of person you think you are.
+They are a tangible acknowledgment that we are all living amid the same disaster, and we care, and we’re trying.
 But maybe they could do more?

 He predicts a future where we’ll all have a small wardrobe of masks we wear for different things: a home mask, a work mask, a looser mask for running.
 “There’ll be expensive masks and cheap masks, and they’ll be used as status symbols and non-status symbols, and it’ll become part of the way we dress,” Field hypothesizes.
 “No one thought about the watch as a fashion statement or a status symbol or as a way to convey other types of information,” he says, and now look where we are.

 It is hard for me to imagine this future, where masks are as unremarkable as watches.
-But then, my conception of what is and is not imaginable is changing very fast.
+But then, my conception of what is and is not imaginable is changing very quickly.

-There is some precedent for this: as Nancy Deihl, head of costume studies at NYU points out, fashion has repeatedly taken what once seemed inextricable from its initial context, and transformed it into an aesthetic choice, directing me to camouflage.
+There is some precedent for this.
+As Nancy Deihl, head of costume studies at New York University, points out, fashion has repeatedly taken what once seemed inextricable from its initial context and transformed it into an aesthetic choice, directing me to camouflage.
 “You might have thought camouflage is military or paramilitary.
 It’s hunting gear.
 It’s always related to hostility.
 It’s never going to become fashionable,” she says.
-Except that, after the first Gulf war, it did.
+Except that, after the first Gulf War, it did.
 “Now it’s part of fashion print vocabulary.”
 There is pink camouflage and blue camouflage and camouflage with rainbows.

 Originally, sunglasses were utilitarian protective gear, and they are still protective gear, but now they are also so much more.
 “We have made them into a stylish piece of the wardrobe,” Deihl says.
 “They’re everything from buy-it-at-the-drugstore, super-cheap street vendor to luxury.”